What Are The Dangers Of Artificial Intelligence

 The economic and social instability resulting from the unemployment crisis can have long-term consequences.
 It can lead to income inequality, social unrest, and a diminished quality of life for many individuals.
 Addressing this crisis requires a holistic approach that considers retraining and upskilling initiatives, as well as the development of new industries and job opportunities in sectors that complement AI.

-See also How Is Artificial Intelligence Used
+See also Who Controls Artificial Intelligence

 Healthcare and AI